raychungno1/deck-overlay/README.md

 # Deck Overlays

-`Deck Overlays` is an Adobe Premiere Pro extension that streamlines the video creation process for my Clash Royale.
+`Deck Overlays` is an Adobe Premiere Pro extension that streamlines the video creation process for my Clash Royale videos.

 ---